 It doesn’t matter if you have a college degree or years of experience.
 If you can’t prove to clients that you’re skilled at what you do, they will never hire you.

-In short, get some of your work out there.
 Do some free work at first if you have to.
-Reach out to blogs that accept guest posts.
+Reach out to blogs that accept guest posts and get a few articles published.
 Do some concept design work.
 Whatever it is, work on building your reputation.

 A portfolio can be a website or a webpage where you showcase all your work.